 - Down vs. Down’s – Maine Down Syndrome Network uses the preferred spelling, Down syndrome, rather than Down’s syndrome.
 While Down syndrome is listed in many dictionaries with both popular spellings (with or without an apostrophe s), the preferred usage in the United States is Down syndrome.
 This is because an “apostrophe s” connotes ownership or possession.
 Down syndrome is named for the English physician John Langdon Down, who characterized the condition, but did not have it.
 The AP Stylebook recommends using “Down syndrome,” as well.

-- While it is still clinically acceptable to say “mental retardation,” you should use the more socially acceptable “intellectual disability” or “cognitive disability.”
+- It is no longer acceptable to use “mental retardation”.
+You should use the “intellectual disability” or “cognitive disability”, which are not only more socially acceptable, but the standard language in medical and legal settings as well.
 Maine Down Syndrome Network strongly condemns the use of the word “retarded” in any derogatory context.
 Using this word is hurtful and suggests that people with disabilities are not competent.